-Scientific output generated during the project was disseminated at national and international scientific meetings
+Scientific output generated during the project was disseminated at national and international scientific meetings, the field experiments were also demonstrated at Oak Park open days.

 Main publications:

 O'Driscoll, A., Kildea, S., Doohan, F., Spink, J. and Mullins, E. (2014).
 The wheat-Septoria conflict: a new front opening up?
 Trends in Plant Science, Vol.19, Issue 9, September, pp 602-610.